Reintegrating mental health into our modern lifestyle.

 Frequently Asked Questions

 First, complete the Intake form; this will ensure that we’re all on the same page and will improve therapeutic outcomes.
-Once one of our clinicians have reviewed this document, we will send you an email confirming that we can move forward and you can fill out your information all securely online!
+Once one of our clinicians has reviewed this document, we will send you an email confirming that we can move forward and you can fill out your information all securely online!
 We’ll then give you a call to schedule the first appointment.
 To reserve your preferred appointment time, we’ll ask you to cover half of the initial appointment fee at that time.

 Where are you located?
 What are your hours?